2019 Conference Produces Progressive Engagement Among Professions and Professionals

 On Friday, the side-by-side professional and student breakout tracks offered an abundance of resourceful materials and information.
 Dental student leadership, and careers opportunities following the completion of dental school were covered and discussed.

-The conference continued with participation in the annual Red Earth Parade and Powwow on Saturday.
+The conference continued with participation in the annual Red Earth Parade (where we were featured on the Oklahoma News 4 Promotional Spot) and Powwow on Saturday.
 Toothbrushes for children and adults were given out along the parade route.
 The SAID distributed over 700 of their exclusively designed reflective stickers that read, “See Yourself Becoming a Dentist,” to children and youth.

 Finally, professionals assembled at the Colgate Bright Smiles Bright Futures dental van.
 The van was parked at the Cox Convention Center where the powwow was being held allowing local licensed members to offer dental screenings.